amendoza514/quiz_demo/README.md

 ## Access

-Just click the link here to try it out (https://allthatapply.netlify.app)!
+Just click the link to try it out (https://allthatapply.netlify.app)!

 ## Future Implementations